jariperttunen/eughgsummary/USAGE.md

 harvested wood products and LULUCF summary.
 The reporting categories or subcategories used are the ones that are common to all parties.
 The collected data is provided as is, no further analysis or examination is done.

+## Python virtual environment
+The `requirements.txt`  contains information for pip to install python packages required by *eughgsummary*.
+First, create python virtual environment, activate it and install the packages:
++ pip  install -r requirements.txt

+You may need to tell the proxy server for `pip`.

 ## euco2.py
 The scripts collects net emissions from the Table4.A to Table4.F.
 This amounts to data for LULUCF land use, land-use change and forestry.
 The output is a single file of all net emissions collected